heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   I'm still working on my registration.

 10/Jan/25
   I couldn't do much today, but it was a good day.
 I completed my NYSC registration just in time before the portal closed, and I also got a new PC.
-Now, with a better tool, I can start pushing more for my pen-testing career.
+Now, I can start pushing more for my pen-testing career with a better tool.

 11/Jan/25
-  I couldn't do any project today because I was setting up my PC and I don't have a Kali here.
+  I couldn't do any project today because I was setting up my PC and don't have a Kali here.

 13/Jan/25
   I tried installing Kali as my default OS but couldn't.
-Now, I'm waiting to increase my ROM so I have more space to do everything, but for now, I'll just focus on sharpening my Python skills.
+Now, I'm waiting to increase my ROM so I have more space to do everything, but I'll focus on sharpening my Python skills for now.

 14/Jan/25
-  I have already gotten a Python crash course to revise Python.
-From there I will start building Python projects.
+  I have already taken a Python crash course to revise.
+From there, I will start building Python projects.

 15/Jan/25
   I've started the Python crash course.